Skip to content

 DAMF Logo The Distributed Assertion Management Framework (DAMF) is a proposed collection of formats and techniques to enable heterogeneous formal reasoning systems and users to communicate assertions in a decentralized, reliable, and egalitarian manner.
 An assertion is a unit of mathematical knowledge—think lemmas, theorems, corollaries, etc.—that is cryptographically signed by its originator.

-The philosophy of DAMF is explained in this technical report:
+The philosophy and beginnings of DAMF are explained in this technical report:

 Farah Al Wardani, Kaustuv Chaudhuri, and Dale Miller (2023).
 Distributing and trusting proof checking: a preliminary report.

-The technical construction of DAMF is explained in this draft paper:
+The technical construction of DAMF is explained in this paper:

 DAMF is based on content-addressable storage using the InterPlanetary File System (IPFS) network, and uses the InterPlanetary Linked Data (IPLD) data model to represent assertions and all their components.